freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 * a printer without wireless network support, to use in combination with the *SecureDrop Workstation*.
 * an external hard drive for server backups.
-* a USB drive to store backups of your *SecureDrop Workstation*.
+* a USB flash drive to store backups of your *SecureDrop Workstation*.
 * a security key for HOTP authentication, such as a YubiKey, if you want to use hardware-based *Two-Factor Authentication* instead of a mobile app.
-* a USB drive with a physical write protection switch, or a USB write blocker, if you want to mitigate the risk of introducing malware from your network to your *SecureDrop Workstation* during repeated use of an *Export Device*.
+* a USB flash drive with a physical write protection switch, or a USB write blocker, if you want to mitigate the risk of introducing malware from your network to your *SecureDrop Workstation* during repeated use of an *Export Device*.